openmc-dev/openmc/docs/source/methods/physics.rst

 Transforming a Particle's Coordinates
 -------------------------------------

+Since all the multi-group data exists in the laboratory frame of reference, this section does not apply to the multi-group mode.

 Once the cosine of the scattering angle :math:`\mu` has been sampled either from a angle distribution or a correlated angle-energy distribution, we are still left with the task of transforming the particle's coordinates.
 If the outgoing